-The authors propose a connection between mathematical and aesthetic reasoning for the case of color selection in oblique, open-work woven artefacts.
-The general approach is first modelled on a set of open-work squares.
-Rotational symmetries of the square provide a mathematical starting point for a set of four open-work mats woven with paper strips.
+The authors propose a connection between mathematical and aesthetic reasoning for the case of color selection in oblique, open-work woven artifacts.
+The general approach is first modeled on a set of open-work squares.
+Rotational symmetries of the square provide a mathematica starting point for a set of four open-work mats woven with paper strips.
 A mathematical eye, guided by concepts such as symmetries and equivalence relations, helps determine aesthetic choices for the set, specifically with respect to color.
-This color selection algorithm is then applied to a more complicated woven artefact.
+This color selection algorithm is then applied to a more complicated woven artifact.